Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/04 - Build Management/README.md

 Skill Description
 ------------------
-The fellow understands the process of managing and automating the build and delivery of software builds
+The Fellow understands the process of managing and automating the build and delivery of software builds

 Outputs
 ----------
-After attaining this skill, and as a demonstration of it, a fellow should be able to do the following:
+After attaining this skill, and as a demonstration of it, a Fellow should be able to complete the following:

+1. An exercise that covers the following operations:
-- Setup a pipeline using a configuration tool to automate the build process and automatically generate builds for every commit to a repository
+  - Setting up a pipeline using a configuration tool to automate the build process and automatically generate builds for every commit to a repository
-- Identify tools used for build management
+  - Identifying tools used for build management
-- Apply versioning scheme using semver (major, minor, patch, build)
+  - Applying a versioning scheme using semver (major, minor, patch, build)

 **Objectives**